Kelley has great interest in ancient cultures throughout the world and has read many books and magazine articles about history.

-In 673 C.E., the Muslims invaded Baalbek, overcame the Byzantine army and then established dominion over the city for centuries, building many forts in the area along the way to protect their interests.
+In 673 C.E., Muslims invaded Baalbek, overcame the Byzantine army, and then established dominion over the city for centuries, building many forts in the area along the way to protect their interests.

 How Were the Enormous Stone Blocks Moved Into Place?

 Experts such as Roger Hopkins, Mark Lehrner, and Vince Lee have tried to ascertain how the various massive stone blocks at Baalbek were moved into place.
 Hopkins concluded that wooden rollers were used to move the 300-ton monoliths.
 (Presumably, this method was also used to move blocks such as the Stone of the Pregnant Woman, which can be found in the quarry and weighs over 1,000 tons!)
 Hopkins used this method to move stones weighing only 10 tons, but the help of over 100 people was sometimes needed.
 He theorized that once the stone blocks had been moved one mile from the quarry to the job site, levers and cranes were then used to lift them into place at the temples.

 At times, earthen ramps may have been used to raise the blocks to higher areas, and sand would often be used to help set these immense blocks in place.
 (The sand was slowly drained away as the block gradually moved into the correct alignment.)
 Incidentally, such techniques were almost certainly used to build ancient temples and monuments during the Old Kingdom in Egypt, when the Pyramids of Giza were built, though much of this construction took place about 2,500 years earlier than what the Romans accomplished at Baalbek.